 This course is designed to explore globalization in special education.
-Major considerations include the critical understanding of the differences amongst the cognitive, emotional, behavioural, and sensory abilities.
+Major considerations include the differences of the cognitive, emotional, behavioural, and sensory abilities.
 Key concepts include curricular and instructional facets of working successfully in diverse educational settings.
 Personal and theoretical constructs of disabilities and other related concepts are explored.
-Participants will also explore the issues and implications of global education as it relates to special education research and practices for enhancing professional competency and quality of learning.
+Participants will also explore the issues and implications of global education as it relates to special education research and practices.